 There is no requirement for all employees to be granted options and the scheme can be set up on a selective basis for certain individuals only.

-As long as the option has to be exercised within 10 years of its grant, there will be no tax or national insurance charge when the option is granted.
+If the option has to be exercised within 10 years of its grant, there will be no tax or national insurance charge when the option is granted.

 On the exercise of the option there will be an income tax liability on the difference between the market value of the shares at that date, and the price paid for them.